Understanding Traction Alopecia: Hairstyles to Avoid for Healthy Hair

-Traction alopecia is a preventable form of hair loss caused by continuous pulling, tight styling, and long-term tension on the scalp.
-While many protective styles look amazing, they can become damaging if installed too tightly or worn for too long.
+Traction alopecia is a preventable form of hair loss.
+It occurs due to continuous pulling, tight styling, and long-term tension on the scalp.
+While many protective styles look stunning, they can become damaging if installed too tightly or worn for extended periods.

-If you’ve ever felt tenderness around your edges, bumps along your hairline, or thinning over time—your hairstyles may be the reason.
+If you’ve ever felt tenderness around your edges, bumps along your hairline, or noticed thinning over time, your hairstyles may be the culprit.

 Below are the top 5 hairstyles that contribute the most to traction alopecia, broken down clearly so you know exactly what to avoid.